tarwn/lessthandot-hugo/blogs/content/posts/2011-07-13-a-quick-look-at-the-1.md

 ---
 SQL Server Denali CTP3 has a bunch of new date/time functions like DATEFROMPARTS, DATETIMEFROMPARTS and EOMONTH

-First let&#8217;s take a look at EOMONTH.
+First let's take a look at EOMONTH.

 The syntax for EOMONTH is